surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.0.0-rc.1 =
+= 4.0.0 =

-(2018/04/25) Gutenberg support added: Added support for jQuery based Gutenberg notices.
+(2018/04/26) Gutenberg support added: Added support for jQuery based Gutenberg notices.
 Added a refresh for the SSO metabox when saving a Gutenberg post.

-= 3.57.1 =

-(2018/04/14) Added a check to set the Schema type as CollectionPage for post type archive pages.